swagtop/bevy-flake/docs/pitfalls.md

 1. [Set up graphics drivers properly.][graphics]
 If the drivers for your specific GPU are borked, this might not be possible.
-2. Remove the Bevy Wayland feature from your `Cargo.toml`, then re-add it to the build command when compiling in the build shell with:
+2. Remove the Bevy Wayland feature from your `Cargo.toml`, then re-add it to the build command when compiling:
 `--features bevy/wayland`

 [graphics]: https://wiki.nixos.org/wiki/Graphics